Ila-bura/C-est-la-V/README.md

 ### Audience

-Anyone who is passionate about fuelling their body with filling and nutricious food.
-Regardless of the diet label,be it 100% vegan, a part-time vegetarian or a die-hard omnivore, C'est la V has something to appeal everyone.
+Anyone who is passionate about fuelling their body with tasty and nutritious food.
+Regardless of the diet label, be it 100% vegan, part-time vegetarian or die-hard omnivore, C'est la V has something to appeal everyone.

 ### Communication